TLO Undergraduate Application

 The TLO application is online.
 Log into MyWings; click Employee Resources; Employee Forms; Banner Online Forms; then select either the International or Domestic Application.
-The TLO application deadline will be November 2019 (exact date is to be determined).
+The TLO application deadline is Friday, November 1.

 * Before completing the TLO application, please review the TLO Application Guide for important information concerning the TLO Program and instructions on completing the TLO application.
 The link to the TLO Application Guide is located at the top of the online application page.
 You may also request a copy of the TLO Application Guide by emailing Katie Sarria.

 NEW FOR 2020-2021: Updated International and Domestic TLO Rubric

 - I. Potential for Transformation (60 %)